Pug Corgi Mix Facts

 Corgi pug

-Though considered to be healthy in general, the Corgi Pug Mixed can be susceptible to the diseases that both affect the pug and the corgi like:
+Though considered to be healthy in general, the Corgi Pug Mixed can be susceptible to the diseases that affect both the pug and the corgi:

 • Brachycephaly.
 Since this breed is flat-faced thanks to its pug parent, pug corgi mixed can suffer from the Bradycephalic Airway Syndrome.
-It is because the flat face disturbs the nasal cavity of the dog causing it to compress which leads to difficulty in breathing.
-Hot weather or exercise can trigger this condition since the corgi mixed with pug has an intolerance for both.
-If untreated, this can lead to a severe case called laryngeal collapse which requires veterinary attention due to the worsening state of the dog’s breathing problem.
+It is because the flat face disturbs the nasal cavity of the dog, causing it to compress, which leads to difficulty in breathing.
+Hot weather or exercise can trigger this condition since the corgi mixed with a pug has an intolerance for both.
+If untreated, this can lead to a severe case called laryngeal collapse, which requires veterinary attention due to the worsening state of the dog’s breathing problem.

 • Dwarfism.
-Another structural issue present in the pug corgi mix is a condition called Achondroplasia, referring to the shortened legs.
+Another structural issue present in the pug-corgi mix is a condition called achondroplasia, which refers to shortened legs.
 Though many people find this attribute cute, it can put the hybrid dog at a higher risk of back and joint problems.

-Another issue that comes to this condition is the Intervertebral disc disease, where the discs in the dog’s back herniate or rupture which can be very painful.
+Another issue that comes with this condition is Intervertebral disc disease, where the discs in the dog’s back herniate or rupture, which can be very painful.
 If the situation develops into something severe, it may lead to paralysis.

 • Eye Problems.
-The Pug Corgi mix can also acquire glaucoma and cataracts which eventually can lead to blindness if no proper medical intervention made.
+The Pug Corgi mix can also acquire glaucoma and cataracts, which eventually can lead to blindness if no proper medical intervention is made.

-• Minor Concerns: Other health issues that you should also be aware of is the Bladder stones, Patellar Luxation, and Von Willebrand’s Disease.
+• Minor Concerns: Other health issues that you should also be aware of are Bladder stones, patellar luxation, and Von Willebrand’s Disease.

-As with most dogs, another problem that you need to watch out is obesity, mainly because the major health concerns of this mixed dog are problems with joints and airway issues.
+As with most dogs, another problem that you need to watch out for is obesity, mainly because the major health concerns of this mixed dog are problems with joints and airways issues.

 Pug Crossed with Corgi Food Requirements